walterfreeman/ast101/syllabus.md

 These will focus on the connections between astronomy and the broader study of the humanities; astronomy is likely the scientific discipline that has both exerted the greatest influence on, and been influenced the most by, the broader story of human intellect and philosophy.

-# * First paper: an exploration of the connection between timekeeping and the sky, as embodied in a historical, present, or fictional calendar
 * Your paper is an exploration of the nature of science, and a discussion of what scientific thought is and what it is not
 * Your final project is extremely open-ended, and is an opportunity for you to connect your talents and interests outside astronomy to the scientific world